moisellegyg/reminder/README.md

   - Used SQLite database to save the local data.
 A URI(or path) of product image is stored in the database and the image itself is saved under `Environment.DIRECTORY_PICTURES` instead of writing the whole image as `BLOB` in the database.
   - Defined a customized `ContentProvider` class `ProductProvider` for quering data.
   - Defined a customized `AsyncQueryHandler` class `ProductQueryHandler` for quering data.
+  - Implemented `LoaderManager.LoaderCallbacks<Cursor>` in `ProductListFragment` to load data in main page.

 - Alarm & notificatoin
   - An alarm will be set via `AlarmService` everytime when user saves an item.